oroinc/documentation/commerce/user_guide/getting_started/intro_nav_user_menu.rst

 My Tasks
 --------

-On this page you can see all the :ref:`tasks <user-guide-activities-tasks>` that have been assigned to you.
+On this page you can see all the :ref:`tasks <doc-activities-tasks>` that have been assigned to you.

 My Calendar
 -----------